Convergence analysis of stochastic higher-order majorization-minimization algorithms: Convex convergence analysis

 In this section we prove local linear convergence in the iterates of SHOM, provided that the objective function is uniformly convex.
-From Lemma \ref{tm:1} we obtain immediately the following relation: \begin{lemma} Let $f$ be uniformly convex of degree $q \geq 2$ with constant $\sigma_q$ and admit a stochastic $p \geq 1$ higher-order surrogate function $g$ over $ \mathcal{X}$ as given in Definition \ref{def:1}.
-If we consider the following Lyapunov function:
+From Lemma \ref{tm:1} we obtain immediately the following relation: \begin{lemma} Let $f$ be uniformly convex of degree $q \geq 2$ with constant $\sigma_q$ and admit a stochastic $p \geq 1$ higher-order surrogate function $g$ over $ \mathcal{X}$ as in Definition \ref{def:1}.
+If we consider the following Lyapunov function {along the sequence $\hat{x}_k$ generated by SHOM}:

 then, we have:

 \end{lemma}

 \begin{lemma} Let $f$ be uniformly convex of degree $q \geq 2$ with constant $\sigma_q$ and admit a stochastic $p \geq 1$ higher-order surrogate function $g$ over $ \mathcal{X}$ as given in Definition \ref{def:1}.
 Furthermore, let $\alpha \in (0, \, 1)$ and $\bar{C} = \frac{L_p^{h}q}{\sigma_{q}(p+1)!}$.
 If $q< p+1$, then the following implication holds with probability $1$: